-We hope that you have a descriptive day.
+We hope that you communicate clearly today .
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 During his university studies and later for work Zhou Youguang lived in Japan, England, and the United States.

 While in the United States, Zhou Youguang met Albert Einstein twice.

 Zhou Youguang studied Esperanto.